C-CAP New York held its cooking competition on March. NY1 TV covered the event; view it here.

-C-CAP New York’s final competition was held at the International Culinary Center in SoHo, welcoming 20 senior competitors from participating high schools in New York’s five boroughs.
+C-CAP New York’s final competition was held at the International Culinary Center in SoHo, welcoming 20 senior finalists from participating high schools in New York’s five boroughs.
 Similar final competitions are held in C-CAP’s six other locations: Arizona; Chicago; Los Angeles, Philadelphia and Washington, D.C., Regions; and Hampton Roads, Virginia.

 Under the discerning eye of volunteer professional judges – including Sara Moulton, protégée of Julia Child, and TV host, author, and former executive chef of Gourmet Magazine; French Master Chef Hervé Laurent, whose career spans from Le Cordon Bleu to the Institut Paul Bocuse and now to Maître Cuisinier de France; head judge Toni Robertson, originally from Burma and now director of Food and Beverage at the Four Seasons Hotel in New York; and C-CAP alumni – these enthusiastic high school seniors prepared chicken chasseur, pommes tournées, and crêpes with crème patissière and strawberries.
 During the intense, two-hour competition, taste and presentation as well as texture, technique, cleanliness, organization, and speed were all rated.
 As C-CAP founder Richard Grausman said, “Speed is part of our industry.”
 He urged the young competitors to push themselves hard, to finish in 1 ½ hours if they could.
 “Taste along the way,” he encouraged.